-Apply Here: Tutor Application - Applicants will be contacted in late-August 2017.
+Apply Here: Tutor Application - Applicants will be contacted during intersession.

 Tutoring offers multiple benefits, including, of course, altruism (you help out your fellow students) and self-interest (you make some extra cash).
 And tutoring also further develops and sharpens your disciplinary knowledge; in the process of tutoring, one's understanding of the discipline and field will become deeper and stronger.
 It also provides the opportunity to enhance tutoring-specific skill sets such as group facilitation, formulating clear and useful explanations, and making assessments.
 Skills which are applicable not only to teaching but also to medicine and other fields.